 Human immunodeficiency virus (HIV) is a virus with no known cure that is often transmitted through sexual contact.
 Most people who contract it will eventually die not from the virus itself, but from acquired immune deficiency syndrome (AIDS), the failure of the immune system caused by HIV.

-People can carry the HIV virus and show no symptoms for 10 years or more.
-Even without causing visible symptoms, the virus is still transmissible and others can be unknowingly infected through unprotected sexual activity.
+People can carry the HIV virus and not have symptoms for 10 years or more.
+Even without causing visible symptoms, the virus is still transmissible and others can be infected through unprotected sexual activity.

 Although there is no known cure for an HIV infection, there are antiretroviral medicines given in combinations that have been effective in slowing the progress of the disease in many people.